 Isuru Devendra is an associate in the London office of Latham & Watkins and a member of the Litigation & Trial Department.

 Mr. Devendra’s practice focuses on international arbitration and public international law.
 He has experience representing clients across a range of industry sectors, including mining, energy, industrial, manufacturing, technology, and media.
-This experience includes disputes arising under investment treaties, free-trade agreements, national investment laws, and joint-venture agreements and proceedings conducted under major arbitral rules including, ICSID, UNCITRAL, ICC, and SIAC arbitration rules.
+This experience includes disputes arising under investment treaties, free-trade agreements, national investment laws, and joint-venture agreements and proceedings conducted under major arbitral rules including, ICSID, UNCITRAL, ICC, LCIA, and SIAC arbitration rules.